kholmgre/VRIOT/playground/tictactoe/readme.md

 ## Acknowledgments

-* Many big thanks to [Jerome Etienne](https://github.com/jeromeetienne) for [AR.js](https://github.com/jeromeetienne/AR.js) and his decication to helping & supporting its users
+* Many big thanks to [Jerome Etienne](https://github.com/jeromeetienne) for [AR.js](https://github.com/jeromeetienne/AR.js) and his dedication to helping and supporting its users
-* Also many big thanks to the team behind [a-frame](https://aframe.io/)
+* Also many big thanks to the team behind [A-Frame](https://aframe.io/)